U.S. Route 36 in Illinois: Route description

 U.S. 36 parallels the old Wabash Railroad from the Mississippi River at Hannibal, MO east to Decatur, IL.
 Norfolk Southern Railway operates on this route today.

 U.S. 36 is overlapped with Interstate 72 for more than half its routing in Illinois, 133 mi.
 At Decatur, I-72 separates from it and travels around the city to the north, while US 36 enters the city and passes through downtown on the four-lane Eldorado Street.
 Just beyond 19th Street, US 36 turns to the southeast on a four-lane divided alignment paralleling a railroad, exiting Decatur on the southeast side.
 The road crosses Lake Decatur and narrows to two lanes before turning due east.
 After turning east, U.S. 36 runs largely in a straight line, mostly through open country, until it exits the state.

 History

 Initially, US 36 followed part of IL 106, IL 36, IL 3, IL 10, and IL 121 (which is newly built back then).
 A couple of portions were under construction.
 In 1935, these state routes were either truncated or removed due to confusion (like IL 36) and redundancy.
 In 1936, US 36 moved from the Wabash Bridge (now used by railroad) to the old Mark Twain Memorial Bridge.

-From 1942 to 1971, US 54 ran concurrently with US 36 from New Hartford to Chicago via US 36 and several other routes.
+From 1942 to 1971, US 54 ran concurrently with US 36 from New Hartford to the east side of Springfield, where US 54 diverged for Chicago.